RunestoneInteractive/httlads/_sources/PredictiveAnalytics/bike_data_starter.rst

-Verify access to the dataset
+Verify Access to The Dataset
 ----------------------------

 Let’s verify that you have access to the dataset by running a simple SQL